Learn how to press flowers, enjoy a relaxing hobby, and never buy pressed flowers again for your DIY arts and crafts projects.

 - Paper sheets

-Lay a sheet of paper down on your ironing board.
-Place flowers on top and cover with another sheet of paper.
-Lay heavy hardcover book on top.
-Try not to slide the book as this may damage the flowers.
-Push down on the book and wait 2-3-minutes.
+First, lay a sheet of paper down on your ironing board, then place flowers on top and cover with another sheet of paper.
+Next, lay a heavy hardcover book on top.

 - 2 7” x 7” wood squares